grab/engineering-blog/_posts/2021-07-19-processing-etl-tasks-with-ratchet.md

 ## Conclusion

 ETL pipelines help us in streamlining various tasks in our team.
-As showcased through the example in the above section, ETL pipeline breaks a task into multiple stages and divides the responsibilities across these stages.
+As showcased through the example in the above section, an ETL pipeline breaks a task into multiple stages and divides the responsibilities across these stages.

 In cases where a task fails in the middle of the process, ETL pipelines help us determine the cause of the failure quickly and accurately.
 With ETL pipelines, we have reduced the manual effort required for validating data at each step and avoiding propagation of errors towards the end of the pipeline.